andrea-twl/mvp-bookrecords/README.md

 - For each book, the Top 3 people with the most amount of that book rented in a specific country.
 (Specified countries using country codes SG , MY , US)

 This means that the 3 books will not change as the country code changes, only the borrowers associated with each book.
+I've added another service method to allow the top 3 people to be selected by country instead, as the original specification implied.
+The line has been commented out in the controller method, but can be uncommented if that fits the behaviour intended better.

 2. GET /getRandomCountry - returns a random country and its code to be used in the above API call